mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-curtainwalls.md

 ## Analyzing Curtain System Types

-*Analyze Curtain System Type* component shown here can be used to extract information about curtain system types.
+{% include ltr/comp.html uuid="83d08b81-" %} component shown here can be used to extract information about curtain system types.
 Note the similarity between the *Curtain System Type* and *Curtain Wall Types*:

 ![]({{ "/static/images/guides/revit-curtainsystems03.png" | prepend: site.baseurl }})

 ## Analyzing Curtain Systems

 Extracting information from Curtain System instances are very similar to Curtain Wall instances.
-Similar to Analyze Curtain Wall component, the Analyze Curtain System component provides access to the Curtain Grid definition:
+Similar to {% include ltr/comp.html uuid="734b2dac-" %} component, the Analyze Curtain System component provides access to the Curtain Grid definition:

 {% include ltr/bubble_note.html note='Note that *Curtain Systems* can have multiple *Curtain Grids*, each associated with a single face of the source geometry.
 These curtain grids have independent boundaries and are generated based on the *Curtain System Type* definition' %}

 ![]({{ "/static/images/guides/revit-curtainsystems04.png" | prepend: site.baseurl }})

-Once you gain access to the *Curtain Grid* definition, you can use the *Analyze Curtain Grid* to extract information, very similar to grids on Curtain Walls:
+Once you gain access to the *Curtain Grid* definition, you can use the {% include ltr/comp.html uuid="d7b5c58e-" %} to extract information, very similar to grids on Curtain Walls:

 ![]({{ "/static/images/guides/revit-curtainsystems05.png" | prepend: site.baseurl }})